itthinx/groups/readme.txt

 == Changelog ==

+= 1.4.9 =
+* Fixed: Tree view doesn't appear/disappear in menu directly after setting the option.
+* Improved: Feedback when options have been saved.

 = 1.4.8 =
 * Fixed: A closing tag in the group list on the user profile.
 * Fixed: Help wording.